 Nevertheless, the right-click not working issue is also known to manifest itself on Google Chrome, which is easily the most popular web browser application on PCs.
 For this reason, we also describe solutions (mostly specific fixes) to the problem when Chrome is involved.

 If you use Google Chrome, then you do not have to pay much attention to the title.
-You will still learn how to fix right-click not working on the Chrome browser.
+You will still learn how to fix right-click not working on the Chrome browser—simply scroll down for solutions.

 In any case, for efficiency purposes, you may want to begin with the first procedure on the list and work your way through the rest in the order we listed them (if the need arises).